-London Hydro has an Emergency Procedures Plan; training and mockups are performed annually.
+London Hydro has an Emergency Procedures Plan; training and mockup is performed annually.
 The purpose of the Emergency Procedures Plan is to define the roles and responsibilities of London Hydro personnel in the event of extensive damage to London Hydro's electrical distribution system.
-Also, London Hydro performs post event analysis following each Major Event in order to identify points of strength and areas for improvement.
+Also, London Hydro performs post event analysis following each Major Event in order to identify points of strength and areas where we need to improve.